lidarbtc/torshammer/README.md

 If you want to use this with tor "browser" not "tor"

 in torshammer.py change port 9050 to 9150.

-2022 11 22 : I will impove this script soon.

 ## Language</br>